sweet-delights/hybrid-platforms-conductor/README.md

 # Get the list of hostnames in a list
 hosts = nodes_handler.known_nodes

-# Get the IP or hostname of node23hst-nn2, along with eventual gateway and gateway's user to be used to connect to it
-ip, gateway, gateway_user = nodes_handler.connection_for 'node23hst-nn2'

 # Display the node's description of node23hst-nn2, taken from its metadata
 puts nodes_handler.get_description_of 'node23hst-nn2'
 ```